nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Use case: Edit a client

-Analogous to the use case for [editing a task](#use-case-edit-a-client).
+Analogous to the use case for [editing a task](#use-case-edit-a-task).

 **Extensions**

 * 4c.
+The user edits the name of the client.

+    * 4d1.
+SalesNote updates all orders linked to the client with the new client name.

+      Use case ends.

+* 4d.
 The user updates the gender of a client without updating their dimensions.

-    * 4c1.
+    * 4d1.
 SalesNote shows an error message.

       Use case resumes from step 3.